-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-Q ⊠ QUA ARTERLY REPORT PURSUANT TO SECTION I 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT 1934 For t he quarterly period ended March 31, 2022 □ TRA ANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37806 (i) twilio (Exact TWILIO INC. name of registrant as specified in its charter) (Delaware State or other jurisdiction of incorporation or organization) 26-2574840 (I.R.S.
-Employer Identification Number) · 101 Spear Street, First Floor San Francisco, California 94105 Idress of principal executive offices) (Zip Code) (415) 390-2337 Gistrant's telephone number, including area code) ecurities regis tered pursuant to Section 12(b) of the act: Title of each class Trading Symbol(s) Name of each exchange on which regi stered Class s A Common Stock, par value \$0.001 per share TWLO New York Stock Exchange Long-Term Stock Exchange As of .
-April 30, 2022, 171,861,852 shares of the registrant's Class ss A common stock and 9,817,605 shares of registra nt's Class B common stock were outstanding. te by check mark whether the registrant (1) has filed all re ch shorter period that the registrant was required to file su receding 12 te by check mark whether the registrant has submitted elec ng the preceding 12 months (or for such shorter period tha -T (§232.405 of te by check mark whether the registrant is a large accelera "large accelerated filer," "accelerated filer", "smaller repo owth company.
-See Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company .
-16 1 · merging growth company, indicate by check mark if the reards provided pursuant to Section 13(a) of the Exchange A on period for complying with any new or revised Tinanciai
+FORM 10-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 1934 For the quarterly period ended June 30, 2022 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37806 :: twilio • TWILIO INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2574840 (I.R.S.
+Employer Identification Number) 101 Spear Street, Fifth Floor San Francisco, California 94105 (Address of principal executive offices) (Zip Code) (415) 390-2337 (Registrant's telephone number, including area code) (Form 101 Spear Street, First Floor San Francisco, California 94105 er name, former address and former fiscal year, if changed since last 1 report) Securitie s registered pursuant to Section 12(b) of the act: Title of each class Trading Symbol(s) Name of each exchange on which register ed Class A Common Stock, par value \$0.001 per share TWLO New York Stock Exchange Long-Term Stock Exchange As of July 29, 2022, 173,307,870 shares of the registrant's Class A common stock at \ensuremath{A} nd 9,817,605 shares of registrant's Class B common stock were outsta nding. such repor Indicate by check mark whether the registrant (1) has filed all reports required to be ts), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \times N uring the preceding 12 months (or for such shorter period that the reg gistrant was required to fi period tha Indicate by check mark whether the registrant has submitted electronically every Into the registrant was required to submit such files).
+Yes X No 0 eractive Data File required to be submitted pursuant to Rule 405 of Re gulation S-T (§232.405 of this chapter) during the preceding 12 mor iths (or for such shorter "smaller r Indicate by check mark whether the registrant is a large accelerated filer, an accelera eporting company" and "emerging growth company" in Rule 12b-2 of the Exchange A nerging growth company.
+See the definitions of "large accelerated fil er," "accelerated filer", Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company Act.
+0 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Secti on 13(a) of the Exchange Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

-TWILIO INC. Quarterly Report on Form 10-Q For the Three Months Ended March 31, 2022 TABLE OF CONTENTS
+TWILIO INC. Quarterly Report on Form 10-Q For the Three Months Ended June 30, 2022 TABLE OF CONTENTS